-We used a recirculation rate equal to 1.5 meters (depth) per hour, which corresponds to the optimal recirculation rate identified by (Sklarz et al. 2010).
+We used a recirculation rate equal to 1.5 meters (depth) per hour, which corresponds to the optimal recirculation rate identified by Sklarz et al. (2010).
 The recirculation rate is equal to 60 times the influent flowrate.
 Following treatment in the wetland, water is pumped back into the building into a series of storage tanks prior to disinfection.

-Large variability in influent graywater quality was shown not to have a significant effect on resulting effluent quality from RVFW systems (Alfiya et al. 2013), when expressed as percent removal.
+Large variability in influent graywater quality was shown not to have a significant effect on resulting effluent quality from RVFW systems Alfiya et al. (2013), when expressed as percent removal.
 The average removal rate from the studies reported in Table 2-7 were taken as the modeled removal rate.